speechbrain/speechbrain/README.md

 - All unit-tests and doctests are run.
 You can check that these pass by running them yourself before pushing, with `pytest tests`  and `pytest --doctest-modules speechbrain`
 - Currently, these are not run: docstring format tests (this should be added once the docstring conversion is done), integration tests/minimal examples (I propose these to be added only to more significant merges, e.g. merges to master branch [assuming we start using a master/develop/feature branch structure]).
 - If all tests pass, the whole pipeline takes a couple of minutes.

+## Pull Request review guide

+This is not a comprehensive code review guide, but some rough guidelines to unify the general review practices across this project.

+Firstly, let the review take some time.
+Try to read every line that was added, if possible.
+Read the surrounding context of the code if needed to understand the changes introduced.
+Possibly ask for clarifications if you don't understand.
+If the pull request changes are hard to understand, maybe that that's a sign that the code is not clear enough yet.
+However, don't nitpick every detail.

+Secondly, focus on the major things first, and only then move on to smaller, things.
+Level of importance:
+- Immediate deal breakers (code does wrong thing, or feature shouldn't be added etc.)
+- Things to fix before merging (Add more documentation, reduce complexity, etc.)
+- More subjective things which could be changed if the author also agrees with you.

+Thirdly, approve the pull request only once you believe the changes "improve overall code health" as attested [here](https://google.github.io/eng-practices/review/reviewer/standard.html).However, this also means the pull request does not have to be perfect.
+Many issues are best solved incrementally over many pull requests, and you should be more concerned, that the changes introduced lend themselves to painless further improvements.

 # Zen of Speechbrain